 - Data Management – Data management is the practice of cleansing, collating, storing, updating and applying data in a structured way to facilitate data reuse and generate key information for cash programming and decision making.
 In other words, looking after the data that has been collected and turning it into usable information for key decision making and monitoring throughout a cash programme.

-- Payment mechanisms - Once decisions have been taken about who will receive cash, when and how much they will receive, the next step is to carry out the actual cash distribution (envelopes, bank transfer, pre-paid cards, mobile-money etc.).
-There are numerous methods for distributing cash, all of which fall under the heading of payment mechanisms,
+- Payment mechanisms – Once decisions have been taken about who will receive cash, when and how much they will receive, the next step is to carry out the actual cash distribution (envelopes, bank transfer, pre-paid cards, mobile-money etc.).
+There are numerous methods for distributing cash, all of which fall under the heading of payment mechanisms.

-Click here to download an overview presentation on cash data management
+Click here to download an overview presentation on cash data management from 2019.

 What is RedRose?